SAFEGUARDING CHILDREN POLICY AND PROCEDURES

-In such cases the concerned adult should immediately report to one of the designated Safeguarding Leads or to one of the Deputies appointed with an order of the Principal of the school if the above people are not present.
-The adult making the report should fill in an Incident/Concern Report (Appendix 1 to the current policy).
-The reports are registered with an entry number and are stored in the Incoming Correspondence Register.
-The adult making the report should NOT try to investigate the matter, or discuss it with anyone other than the Safeguarding Leads or Deputies.
+In such cases the concerned adult should immediately report to one of the Designated Safeguarding Leads through the Wellbeing module of iSAMS.
+The adult making the report should fill in a Concern Report.
+The concerns are logged on iSAMS and visible to the Designated Safeguarding Leads and Governess.
+The adult making the report should NOT try to investigate the matter or discuss it with anyone other than the Safeguarding Leads.

-On their part, the designated Safeguarding Leads urgently consider the information they have received and if justified make a report on behalf of Saint George International School and Preschool within 24 hours to the regional “Child Protection” Department of the “Social Assistance” Directorate, according to the current address of the child.
+On their part, the Designated Safeguarding Leads urgently consider the information they have received and if justified make a report on behalf of Saint George International School and Preschool within 24 hours to the regional “Child Protection” Department of the “Social Assistance” Directorate, according to the current address of the child.
 This Department then takes over the investigation of the concern.
-If the information received does not justify a referral to the local authorities, the DSL will decide what other action to take and keep a record of their discussions and conclusions.
-The DSLs will differentiate between those students who have suffered or are in danger of suffering significant harm, and other students who are in need of additional help or support, where different agencies may need to be approached.
+If the information received does not justify a referral to the local authorities, the Designated Safeguarding Leads will decide what other action to take and keep a record of their discussions and conclusions by utilising the audit chain on iSAMS.
+The Designated Safeguarding Leads will differentiate between those students who have suffered or are in danger of suffering significant harm, and other students who are in need of additional help or support, where different agencies may need to be approached.

-If any member of the school personnel feels that the action taken by the DSLs is inadequate, the school makes it clear that anyone can make a report directly to the appropriate Child Protection Department.
+If any member of the school personnel feels that the action taken by the Designated Safeguarding Leads is inadequate, the school makes it clear that anyone can make a report directly to the appropriate Child Protection Department.
 Any member of staff taking this step will not be subject to any disciplinary action, unless it is found that they were motivated by malice or mischief.
-(See Whistleblowing Policy)
+(See Whistleblowing Policy).